 Then, another train appears, this time a modern one.
 To me, it seems that this one is real, not a ghost train like the previous one.
 The train gets off the tracks and moves towards me.
 I try to shout, but my throat is blocked.
 Then I wake up!

 Ghosts are associated with death, and the dreamer nearly died, so that explains the ghost train.
 When his parents realized he was seriously ill, they pulled him out of bed and started to drive to the hospital.
 But along the way they were blocked by a train.
-I can picture the scene, everyone starting to panic and shouting as they wait and wait for the train pass.
+I can picture the scene, his parents panicking and shouting as they wait and wait for the train pass.
 That explains the presence of the trains in the dream and the shouting of the people.
-The depiction of the first train as being old-style could be a way of saying the incident with the illness happened long ago.
+The depiction of the first train as being old-fashioned could be a way of saying the incident with the illness happened long ago.

-I struggled to interpret this dream and made suggestions to the dreamer about the symbolism that didn’t ring a bell with him.
-I told him to focus on the fear aspect and think back on the day before the dream, searching his memory for anything that caused him fear.
-Oftentimes, you can figure out the source of a dream by pulling out a major detail or dominant feeling and reflecting on your recent life.
+I finally said, focus on the fear aspect and think back on the day before the dream.
+Search your memory for anything that caused him fear.
+Sometimes, you can figure out the source of a dream by pulling out a dominant feeling and reflecting on your recent life.

-With that in mind he remembers a visitor at his house, the day before the dream.
+With that in mind he remembers a visitor to his home, the day before the dream.
 He smelled something foul on the visitor’s breath — the distinct smell of typhoid, which his mother smelled on his breath once upon a time and didn’t recognize — but wrote it off and didn’t make a connection.
 However, it did spark fear in him.
-The day after the dream the visitor was supposed to return, but instead called to say he had woken up with a high fever and went to see a doctor.
+The next day, the visitor was supposed to return, but instead called to say he had woken up with a high fever and went to see a doctor.
 He was diagnosed with typhoid!